-BadgerCare Plus HMOs and Medicaid SSI HMOs may cover medically necessary care provided to enrollees when they travel outside the HMO's or SSI HMO is required to authorize the services before the services are provided, except in cases of emergency.
+BadgerCare Plus HMOs and Medicaid SSI HMOs may cover medically necessary care provided to enrollees when they travel outside the HMO's or SSI HMO's service area.
+The HMO or SSI HMO is required to authorize the services before the services are provided, except in cases of emergency.
 If the HMO or SSI HMO does not authorize the services, the enrollee may be held responsible for the cost of those services.